 Up-front payment may be requested prior to commencing treatment.

-If you become seriously ill or injured, you'll need to be evacuated to a destination with appropriate facilities.
+If you become seriously ill or injured, you'll need to be evacuated.
 Medical evacuation costs can exceed $100,000.

 Where to get help